oribarilan/me/content/blog/python-pathlib-vs-os-path.md

 files = [f for f in directory.iterdir() if f.is_file()]
 ```

-**pathlib wins** with a more concise and discoverable way to list a directory (less code to memorize).
+The `iterdir()` method returns path objects, making it easy to chain operations.
+Much cleaner than juggling strings with `os.listdir()`.

 ## Compatibility

 Python 3.6 introduced `os.PathLike`, which standardizes the representation of file system paths.
-Moreover, you can use `PathLike` from `typing` to support accepting both strings and `os.PathLike` objects (e.g., `Path`).
-Many of Python's built-in methods already support it, for example, `open()`:
+This means most built-in functions (like `open()`) accept both strings and `Path` objects interchangeably:

 ```python
 import os